 With another victory under his belt, Hugh Roe returned to Tyrconnell.
 His ability to outmanoeuvre hunting English armies, to strike deep into enemy territory, to take forts and castles with apparent ease, all increased his reputation.
 He soon had a large amount of people from outside Tyrconnell lining up to join his army, from different parts of Ulster, Connacht and even Scotland.

-The fighting lasted through the day, as the English convey moved on, and the Irish continued to attack from hills and natural cover.
+The fire must have been intense, given the lack of ammunition later in the fight.
+The English commanders released what little cavalry they had to try and strike back: this attack got within striking distance of Hugh himself, who was unhorsed, but he survived.
+The fighting lasted through the day, as the English convoy moved on, and the Irish continued to attack from heights and other natural cover.
 As night fell, the situation became confused and desperate for the English, who made camp at a hill.
-Fears were rife that the English were surrounded by a superior force, a force that could well slaughter them all the following morning.
+Fears must have bee rife that the English were surrounded by a superior force, a force that could well slaughter them all the following morning.
 The English had, by this point, ran out of ammunition and were uniformly exhausted.

-The English still had a large amount of troops, an advantage in artillery and ships, and a strong fallback position in the Pale.
+The English still had a large number of troops, an advantage in artillery and ships, and a strong fall-back position in the Pale.
 But the arrival of Tyrone into the war had made it an infinitely more dangerous event, one that had rapidly transformed into a potentially game-changing conflict.
 The English nightmare had always been the disparate elements of Ireland uniting in common cause against them.
 This war was as close to that nightmare as the situation had ever been.